LanHikari22/LanHikari22/README.md

 I'm Mohammed.
 I also go by Lan in this digital space we share.

 I'm a computer engineer.
-My interests are in reverse engineering software, embedded system design, software verification, and mathematics.
+My current interests are in reverse engineering software, embedded system design, software verification, and mathematics.

 I am currently learning about the proof assistant Cubical Agda, and formalizing mathematical analysis alongisde it.